 177 Lovers and Counting is more than just a memoir; it’s a thought-provoking examination of love, relationships, and sexuality.
 It’s a must-read for anyone seeking to understand the complexities of love in the modern world.

 From the rituals of remote tribes to the bedrooms of the modern world, the author takes readers on a journey across continents and through time, challenging preconceived notions about what is ‘normal’ and ‘natural’.
 With a keen eye for detail and a deep understanding of human nature, she offers a fresh perspective on sexuality that is both enlightening and thought-provoking.

 Whether you’re a seasoned scholar or a curious reader, 177 Lovers and Counting promises to broaden your understanding of one of humanity’s most fundamental and fascinating aspects.
 Prepare to have your beliefs questioned, your knowledge expanded, and your horizons broadened in this journey into the heart of sexology.

-Leanna’s 177 Lovers is a one of a kind and a generous offering.
-She not only honestly shares intimate details of her erotic adventures, but in many different countries and from a cultural anthropologist's perspective.
-Clearly her body was her laboratory for her extensive sex research and she has great knowledge to share.
+Leanna’s 177 Lovers and Counting is a one of a kind and a generous offering.
+She honestly shares intimate details of her erotic adventures in many different countries and from a cultural anthropologist's perspective.
+Clearly her body was her laboratory for her extensive sex research, and she has great knowledge to share.

 3/2/2023, Choice Reviews: This book was included in a roundup of forthcoming titles in Women’s and Gender studies.